 Caviglioli O (2019) Memory and Meaning PowerPoint. https://www.olicav.com/#/powerpoints/ (accessed 1 July 2019).

-Bermúdez JL (2010) The study of the human mind, such as the processes of thought, memory, attention and perception: An Introduction to the Science of the Mind.
+Bermúdez JL (2010) Cognitive Science: An Introduction to the Science of the Mind.
 New York: Cambridge University Press.

 Beard A (2017) Natural Born Learners.
 Our Incredible Capacity to Learn and How We Can Harness it.
 London: Weidenfeld & Nicolson.